Learning Disability and Reading Comprehension Assessments

 GUID 143: Learning Disability FAQs

-A learning disability is a neurological condition which affects how individuals with average or above average intelligence take in, retain, recall and/or express information.
-Like interference on the radio or a fuzzy TV picture, incoming or outgoing information may become scrambled as it travels between the eye or ear and the brain, or out into the world.
+A learning disability is a permanent cognitive disorder that affects the manner in which individuals with average to above average intelligence take in, retain, and/or express information.
+Like interference on the radio or a fuzzy TV picture, incoming or outgoing information may become scrambled as it travels between the eye or ear and the brain.

 Testing is a way to determine learning differences that cannot be explained by other conditions or circumstances.
 We usually use two tests, an ability test and an achievement test.
 We compare scores within the tests and between them.